ayush-59/Shell-Commands/README.md

 rwx --- --- = 111 000 000 or 700
 and so on...

+# How to use-
+1. Download the code in your linux system.
+2. Install the libbsd library using command. sudo apt-get install libbsd0 libbsd-dev
+3. Compile your code.
+		gcc myChmod.c -lbsd -o myChmod
+4. Store the compiled file in /bin folder.
+5. Your command is ready to use.

 # cat command

 Cat(concatenate) command is very frequently used in Linux.
 It reads data from the file and gives their content as output.
 It helps us to create, view, concatenate files.